University of Texas School of Public Health San Antonio

 Serve public health needs and promote a culture of health and well-being locally and regionally, acting as a steward and serving as an anchor while thinking nationally and globally.

-Educate, develop, and train the next generation of diverse public health leaders and professionals in systems thinking, social justice and health equity, and precision public health, so they can face the public health opportunities and threats of today and tomorrow.
+Educate, develop, and train the next generation of diverse public health leaders and professionals in systems thinking, social justice, health equity, and precision public health so they can face the public health opportunities and threats of today and tomorrow.

 Graduate Programs

-The MPH in Public Health Practice and Administration is a professional degree requiring a minimum of 45 semester credit hours, including 180 hours of applied practice experience or practicum.
-The practicum is conducted in a public health service site provided in an organization.
-In addition, an integrative learning experience allows students to synthesize concepts and evidence learned in a didactic course and the practice experience.
+The M.P.H. is a professional degree requiring a minimum of 45 semester credit hours, including 180 hours of applied practice experience conducted in a public health organization and an integrated learning experience that allows students to synthesize concepts and evidence learned in a didactic course and the practice experience.

-The MPH in Public Health Practice and Administration is specifically designed to serve the San Antonio and South Texas communities.
-Locally relevant public health data are incorporated throughout the curriculum to create concrete and tangible application of public health concepts and strategies such that students will experience learning that is practical, research that matters for the region, and service that counts, is valued, and materially impacts the unique communities across the region.
+The M.P.H. at UTHSCSA is specifically designed to serve the San Antonio and South Texas communities.
+Locally relevant public health data are incorporated throughout the curriculum to create a concrete and tangible application of public health concepts and strategies such that students will experience learning that is practical, research that matters for the region, and service that counts, is valued, and materially impacts the unique communities across the region.

 Students will gain skills in meaningful scholarship that discovers, disseminates, and applies evidence-based, equity-driven scalable solutions and policies that can be implemented promptly to advance the health of the planet and its human populations.
-The curricular design emphasizes educating and training the next generation of diverse public health leaders and professionals in systems thinking, social justice and health equity, and precision public health so that graduates can face the public health challenges and opportunities of today and the future.
-Students will receive training directly relevant to the unique public health challenges and needs of South Texas, itself a microcosm of the future of the nation.
+The curricular design emphasizes educating and training the next generation of diverse public health leaders and professionals in systems thinking, social justice and health equity, and precision public health so that graduates can face the public health threats and opportunities of today and tomorrow.
+Students will receive training directly relevant to the unique public health needs of South Texas, itself a microcosm of the nation's future.

 About the Public Health Profession:

 Public health is an interdisciplinary and varied profession that aims to prevent and control the factors that influence our health that are most difficult to control.
-The American Public Health Association defines public health as "promoting and protecting the health of people and the communities where we live, learn, work and play."
-Therefore, public health focuses more on preventing illnesses and injuries in populations than caring and providing cure to individuals.
-Graduates in public and private sectors engage in various professions related to public health, including administration of health departments, health education, data science, disaster planning and response, hospital administration, politics, policymaking, and community organizing.
+The American Public Health Association defines public health as “promoting and protecting the health of people and the communities where we live, learn, work and play.”
+Therefore, public health focuses more on preventing illness and injury than caring for those with an illness or injury.
+Graduates in public and private sectors engage in various professions related to public health, including administration of health departments, health education, data science, disaster planning and response, hospital administration, community organizing, politics, and policymaking.

 Accreditation Statement: